Saad-Samba/intelligent-collision-avoidance/README.md

 * The robot collides with an obstacle
 * The robot collides with the boundaries of the map
 * The time that the robot is alive exceeds a preset threshold : to prevent a situation where the robot achieves a speed of zero indefinitely and is therefore unable to move.
-* The robot collides with the target
+* The robot collides with the target.